 The 2021 Richard Gush Memorial Lecture was delivered by Marie Odendaal of the KwaZulu-Natal Monthly Meeting.
 It is titled Creating our world in love’s image — journeying beyond apartheid, and can be viewed on the Quaker Community in Southern Africa YouTube channel.

 The text or other lecture documents in PDF format can be downloaded by clicking on the links below.
 There are many lectures for which we do not have documentation.
 If anyone has copies, please send them to Heath and they will be made available here.

 - 2018 — Nancy Fee: Travelling on Inward and Outward Journeys.
-(Good Shepherd Retreat Centre, Hartbeespoort, Gauteng)
+(Good Shepherd Retreat Centre, Hartbeespoort, North West Province)

 - 2016 – Jennifer Kavanagh: No Other: a journey into oneness.
 (Modderpoort, Free State)

 - 2015 abstract — Rob Thomson: Human Economic Activity: Holding Organisations Accountable for an Environmentally, Socially and Economically Sustainable future.
-(Good Shepherd Retreat Centre, Hartbeespoort, Gauteng)
+(Good Shepherd Retreat Centre, Hartbeespoort, North West Province)

 The YM 2015 lecture was based on a then unpublished doctoral thesis.

 - 2013 — Shelagh Willet: Reverence for Life.
 (Cape Town, Western Cape)

 - 2012 — Gudrun Weeks: Art as Testimony: in praise of music.
 (Cape Town, Western Cape)

 - 2011 — John Schmid: Life.
 (Kwa-Zulu Natal)